vannguyengd/gooddata-ui/docs/19_webcomponents_insight.md

 <gd-insight insight="my-insight" title="My custom attribute title"></gd-insight>
 ```

-You can also provide a workspace id on the context level instead of passing it
-as an attribute to every dashboard.
-See a code example of the [Web Components authentication] article.
+You can also provide a workspace id on the context level instead of passing it as an attribute to every dashboard.
+See the code example of the [Web Components authentication] article.

-Note, that locale property affects only the UI elements and not your data or metadata language.
+> The locale property affects only the UI elements and not your data or the metadata language.

 ## Supported events

 `gd-insight` emits the following events:

-* `drill` - when drill is initiated by the user.
+* `drill` - a drill is initiated by the user.
 * `error` - an error occurred while evaluating the data for the insight.
-* `exportReady` - user requested the export, and it's now ready.
+* `exportReady` - a user requested the export and it is ready.
 * `loadingChanged` - loading state of the insight has changed.
 * `insightLoaded` - insight data is fully loaded.

 Events **do not bubble** and **are not cancelable**.
-For more info on the event payload, see callback description of
+For more info on the event payload, see the callback description of
 [the InsightView component].

-You can subscribe to the events same way as to any other DOM event:
+You can subscribe to the events the same way as to any other DOM event:

 ```html
 <gd-insight insight="my-insight" id="some-dom-id"></gd-insight>